llanillo/SEG-Rest-Services/README.md

 Java / Spring Boot application which provides RESTful services with JWT security.
 It was the designed backend to manage the team information/document's from this [desktop app](https://github.com/llanillo/SEG-UNT-JavaFx-Client).
 It can be used for future development of websites or applications related to the project

-### Environment Setup

-To be able to execute any Spring or Maven command from your IDE.
-Please make sure following software is installed:

-* Spring plugin support
-* Maven plugin support

 ## Technologies

 * Spring Data JPA